-4. The term $\sinh(kd/2) e^{-kd/2}$ for large kd/2 tends asymptotically to 1/2, whereas for $kd/2 \ll 1$, it equals kd/2.
+4. The term $\sinh(kd/2)\exp(-kd/2)$ , for large kd/2, tends asymptotically to 1/2, whereas for $kd/2 \ll 1$ , it equals kd/2.
 Consequently, the smaller the value of d, the lower the induced voltage.

-7.7.
-Field in the Vicinity of an Edge
+7.7 Field in the Vicinity of an Edge

 In the chapter on quasi-statics we have discussed extensively the transition from statics to dynamics with regard to the characteristics of devices.
 It has been pointed out that one criterion of deciding between quasi-statics and dynamics is the ratio between a typical geometric parameter and the exciting wavelength.
-So far we have considered primarily low frequency devices, but the concepts of quasi-statics are valid even if we consider optical wavelengths $(1\mu m)$, provided the geometric parameter is smaller than 100 nm.
+So far we have considered primarily low frequency devices, but the concepts of quasi-statics are valid even if we consider optical wavelengths $(1 \,\mu \,m)$ , provided the geometric parameter is smaller than 100 nm.

-7.7.1.
-Metallic Edge
+7.7.1 Metallic Edge

-Consider for example the case when the wavelength is much longer than the radius of curvature of an edge $(\lambda \gg R)$ as illustrated in Figure 10.
+Consider for example the case when the wavelength is much longer than the radius of curvature of an edge $(\lambda \gg R)$ as illustrated in the figure on the right.